Community Inclusion & Integration

 For permanent residents, refugees, protected persons and live-in-caregivers who require support to settle and adjust to their new life in Canada.
 Contact 604.572.4060.

-For children and youth (ages 18 and under), living in Surrey or Langley, with developmental and/or physical disabilities and/or autism who need one-on-one support in a community setting.
+For children and youth (ages 5-18), living in Surrey or Langley, with developmental and/or physical disabilities and/or autism who need one-on-one support in a community setting.

 A referral is required.
 Please get a referral through your Child and Youth Support Needs (CYSN) social worker.

-For children and youth (ages 18 and under) with developmental and/or physical disabilities and/or autisim who need group recreational activities to improve social skills and develop friendships with peers.
+For children and youth (ages 5-18) with developmental and/or physical disabilities and/or autisim who need group recreational activities to improve social skills and develop friendships with peers.

 A referral is required.
 Please request one from the Ministry of Children and Family Development.